GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.3/en.md

   - Polylang: When publishing a post, translate it to all languages (Gutenberg)
   - Polylang: When publishing a post, translate it to all languages (Classic editor)
   - Polylang: When publishing a post, set the featured image for each language on all translation posts
+  - Polylang: When publishing a post, set the tags and categories for each language on all translation posts

 ### Added integration with Polylang